-Treatment facilities design rehab programs in order to deliver a specific type of care to a specific type of person.
-When treatment is tailored to your needs, it’s often much more effective.
+Some treatment facilities design rehab programs in order to deliver a specific type of care to a specific type of person.
 Studies run over the past 20 years demonstrate specific differences between men and women going through addiction treatment.
 On this basis, many programs now include female-specific and male-specific treatment.

 Addiction is neither entirely biological nor entirely social.
-For someone with a different gender, a fight with addiction may impact them in different ways.
+For someone with a different gender, an addiction may impact them in different ways.
 Researchers emphasize that males and females display differences in the way that their brains form, which partially explains their different experiences.

 What Is Male-Specific Treatment?

 This type of treatment is geared towards someone who was born male and currently presents as a man.
 It’s designed to address the issues most commonly faced by men in their experiences with addiction.